tyoeer/Chaoshead/README.md

   - Unsupported properties error upon file load (because the .lhs is can't be loaded)
   - Unsupported objects will only error when placed in a row or column, otherwise they will simply show up with only their internal ID
 - Multiple path nodes in the same tile
-  - While they do work in Levelhead, the visual bugs show that taht isn't intended.
+  - While they do work in Levelhead, the visual bugs show that that isn't intended.

 ## Terminology